 - It is imperative, for the safety of your employees and guests, that your LAN hardware and software effectively support emergency 911 solutions across your VoIP network.

-Your LAN must be backed by Public Accessible System and Security Test Results.
+Your LAN must be backed by Public Accessible Test Results for Interoperability, System, Reliability and Security.

 - You want your enterprise LAN system hardware and software to be certified by the U.S. Department of Defense (DoD) rigorous testing standard known as Joint Interoperability Test Command (JITC).